virtualizebrief/lilymoms/readme.md

 ![](files/banner-flowers.jpg)

-# Lily Moms at Redeemer ⛪
+# Lily Moms Redeemer ⛪

 Christian ministry that meets at Redeemer Church of Evans which supports and builds community among mothers of children from conception through kindergarten.